 Does Touching Your Face Cause Acne?

-No, touching your face will not cause acne.
+No, touching your face will not cause acne, but aggravates it.
 The main factors that cause acne include:

 - Excess sebum production